-How many times have you heard this phrase: “If we had a digital sound board, we could save so much time on sound checks and it would sound the same every week.”
+How many times have you heard this phrase: “If we had a digital console, we could save so much time on sound checks and it would sound the same every week.”

 Or this one: “We have a digital board, so why does my monitor mix change every week?”

-Or my personal favorite: “Are the sound guys not saving the settings each week, because it’s so different every weekend…”
+Or my personal favorite: “Are the sound techs not saving the settings each week, because it’s so different every weekend…”

 These questions and comments have one thing in common—they all assume sound is an electrical process that, once converted to bits is entirely reproducible week after week.